Driisa/BDS_2_Applied-Deep-Learning-and-Artificial-Intelligence-Final/README.md

 4. **Explore Results**: Browse through trending topics, executive summary, and article details
 5. **Filter**: Use the source filter to narrow down results by publication

-## 🔄 CrewAI Implementation

-The application offers two modes of operation:

-1. **Full CrewAI Mode**: Uses the complete agent-based workflow with CrewAI for maximum flexibility and agent interaction
-2. **Simplified Pipeline**: Uses a direct function-based approach for faster results

 ## Additional Documentation

 For more detailed information about the project: